OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/02-Testing_for_Cookies_Attributes.md

 ## Test Objectives

-Testers should be aware of all cookies being set, and that the proper security configurations are being implemented.
+- Ensure that the proper security configuration is set for the cookies.

 ## How to Test